$0 China → Australia Skilled 189 Guide — Quick-Start Checklist

 Weeks 1-4: Targeted pronunciation drills.
 Spend 20 minutes daily on the three Mandarin-specific patterns.
 Use minimal pair exercises and record yourself.
 The goal is not to eliminate your accent but to produce the specific phonemes the algorithm checks for.

 Weeks 5-8: Full task practice under timed conditions.
-Focus on Read Aloud, Describe Image, and Retell Lecture — the three tasks that most heavily weight speaking and pronunciation.
+Practise Read Aloud, Describe Image, and Retell Lecture while monitoring pronunciation and fluency.
 After each practice session, identify which of the three patterns caused scoring penalties.

 Weeks 9-12: Full practice tests, review weak areas, and schedule your actual test.
 If your practice scores are consistently 76-78, you are in striking distance.
 If they are 70-74, extend the pronunciation drill phase before attempting the real test.